Falaron/gbs3-project-phpsql/README.md

 # gbs3-project-phpsql
-Team: Arthur JOUVE - Marine BOLOGNA.
+Team: Arthur JOUVE — Marine BOLOGNA.
-Ce site internet a été réalisé dans le cadre d'un projet scolaire de la Gaming Business School, 3e année.
+This website was created as part of a school project at Gaming Business School, 3rd year.
-Langage utilisé : PHP, MYSQL, CSS, JS.
+Language used: PHP, MYSQL, CSS, JS.

 ----------------